lhrodovalho/AFEBioPICO/README.md

 Description
 ===========

-The analog front-end for bio-signals main goal is to amplify its inputs, and filter interference and noise without losing resolution, so the processed signals information can be properly extracted.
+The analog front-end for bio-signals main goal is to amplify its inputs, and filter interference and noise without losing resolution, so that the processed signals information can be properly extracted.

 ### Block Diagram